3mdeb/conferences/unveiling-openbmc.md

 # SPDM

 * Security Protocol and Data Model
-  - efficient access to low-level security acapabilities and operations
+  - efficient access to low-level security capabilities and operations
-  - estabilsh trust between on-board components
+  - establish trust between onboard components
   - establish encrypted/authenticated communication channel
   - can be used by other DMTF-defined mechanisms
 * Implemented in OpenBMC via libspdm